After Monday’s snow, Seattle region braces for bone-chilling cold

 The Seattle area saw its first significant blast of winter as residents woke up Monday to anywhere from a dusting to 9 inches of snow.
 The National Weather Service (NWS) says more is on the way.

 The snow stranded travelers on Highway 2, which officials said Monday would be shut down “indefinitely” between Gold Bar and Stevens Pass.
-It led to some crashes, including in Bellevue, where a driver slid backward on a snowy residential street, went off an embankment and rolled several times, miraculously without suffering serious injuries.
+Snowy and slippery conditions led to some crashes, including in Bellevue, where a driver slid down a street and rolled several times off an embankment, and along the Highway 520 floating bridge, where more than 30 cars crashed Monday evening.
+No one was seriously injured in either incident.

-In comparison, Seattle escaped mostly unscathed, with a few flurries but little snow accumulating Monday.

 Low overnight temperatures could make the Tuesday morning commute challenging, especially in areas north of Seattle, which saw several inches of snow.
 Most of Western Washington can expect wind chill in the teens or lower and could see light snow flurries Tuesday.
-Another system could bring another few inches of snow to the lowlands Wednesday.
+Another system could bring a few more inches of snow to the lowlands Wednesday.

 Officials are warning people to bundle up against the cold.
 Wind-chill factor will be in the teens in the Seattle area through Tuesday morning, but places like Whatcom County will likely see wind chill below zero.